Cross-Impact of Order Flow Imbalance in Equity Markets: Contemporaneous cross-impact

 Nonetheless, if we can integrate multi-level OFIs in an efficient way (in our example, aggregate order imbalances caused by orders $A_i$, $B_i$ and $S_i$), then there is no need to consider OFIs from other stocks for modeling price dynamics.
-In other words, information hidden in the path $A_j \to A_i \to \text{ofi}_i^{3} \to r_i$ can be leveraged as long as $A_i$ is well absorbed into new integrated OFIs.
-We put forward this mechanism which potentially explains why the cross-impact model with integrated OFIs cannot provide extra explanatory power compared to the price-impact model with integrated OFIs, which also highlights the advantage of our integrated OFIs.
+For example, information hidden in the path $A_j \to A_i \to \text{ofi}_i^{3} \to r_i$ can be leveraged as long as $A_i$ is well absorbed into new integrated OFIs. {In this sense, for stock $i$, cross-asset best-level OFIs (including $A_j$) are surrogates of its own OFIs at different levels (here $A_i$), to a certain extent.
+The likelihood of this relationship is attributed to massive portfolio trades that submit or cancel limit orders across a variety of assets at different levels.\footnote{\citet{cao2009information, hautsch2012market, sirignano2019deep, chakrabarty2022order} showed that the depth of some deeper levels (such 2-3) is higher than the best level depth.}} We put forward this mechanism which potentially explains why the cross-impact model with integrated OFIs cannot provide additional explanatory power compared to the price impact model with integrated OFIs.\footnote{It would be a very interesting research direction to derive testable predictions for this mechanism in future work.
+However, so far it hinges on the availability of client-ID based LOB data, i.e. knowing that the same market participant is behind the orders for two related instruments, released at approximately the same time, such as $(A_i, A_j)$, $(B_i, B_j)$.}

-Another possible explanation for this is that the duration of the cross-impact terms might be shorter than the current time interval (30 minutes) used in our experiments, rendering the cross-impact terms to disappear in out-of-sample tests.
-To verify this assertion, we implement additional experiments where models are updated more frequently.
-The results (deferred to Appendix \ref{sec:ci_sup}) reveal that even under higher-frequency updates of the models, there is no benefit from introducing cross-impact terms to the price-impact model with integrated OFIs.